-Financial Planning for Millennials Looking to Meet Wealth Goals
+Financial Planning for Millennials Looking to Meet Accounting and Wealth Management Goals

-Millennials aren’t looking for an allowance anymore — we’re looking to get started with financial planning.
+Millennials aren’t looking for an allowance anymore — we’re looking to get started with financial planning, accounting, and wealth management goals.
 Why?
 Because we’re now full-blown adults in the workforce, with financial goals of our own.
 Many millennials (defined as ages 23-38 in 2019) are beginning to invest to meet their financial goals.
 As a millennial myself, I struggled to understand how to save money for retirement, choose investments, and meet savings goals when I first entered the workforce.
 Here are some steps you can begin to take in order to move forward, saving for retirement, and achieving your financial goals.

 1. Participate in Retirement Plans as Soon as You are Eligible

 Consider participating in your employer-sponsored retirement plan as soon as you are eligible.
 The most common type of employer-sponsored retirement plan is a 401(K).
 There are two types of 401(K) plans:

 Contributions are made with pre-tax dollars directly from your paycheck.
 The account will grow tax-deferred.
 Which means you won’t pay taxes until you receive the money.
 Withdrawals are taxable and should not be made until you turn 59 and ½ to avoid an early withdrawal penalty.